bisnad/MotionAnalysis/MocapClassifier/README.md

 The float value assigned to the variable `test_percentage` represents the percentage of items in the dataset that are used for testing.
 In this example, a value of 0.2 corresponds to test set that contains 20% of the full dataset and a train set that contains 80% of the full dataset.
 The integer number assigned to the variable `batch_size` specifies the number of data items grouped into a batch.
 A high batch size is usually preferred to increase the stability of training.
 The float value assigned to the variable `learning_rate` specifies the learning rate employed at the beginning of training.
 The learning rate should be large enough to achieve quick training but small enough to avoid training instabilities.
 As training progresses, this learning rate halves every ten epochs.
 The integer assigned to the variable `epochs` specifies the number of epochs used for training.
 The bool value assigned to the variable `load_weights` specifies if the weights from a previous training run should be loaded.
 The integer assigned to the variable `load_weights_epoch` specifies the number of the epoch from which the weights from a previous training should be loaded.
 If `load_weights` is set to true, then the path and name of the weights file that will be loaded is: `./results/weights/classifier_epoch_<integer>`with the `<integer>`  part replaced by the value of the `load_weights_epoch` variable.

+##### Training

 Once the dataset has been created and the model initialised, training begins and runs for the number of epochs specified by the user.
 During training, the tool prints for each epoch a log message to the console that provide information about the training progress.
 An example log message looks like this:

 `epoch 1 : train: loss 1.0418 corr 63.72 test: loss 0.7590 correct 66.38 time 0.21`

 The information specifies, from left to right: the epoch number, the loss on the train set, the loss on the test set, the percentage of correct classification on the test set, and the time elapsed.

 At the end of training, the tool displays the training history as graph plot, and stores the training history both as image and `.csv` file, the last model weights, and the mean and standard deviation values used for normalisation.
-It also prints on the console
+It also prints on the console the original and predicted classes for the test set.

 ### Limitations and Bugs